shreyash1231/MCP-/README.md

 - Only relative paths allowed
 - All paths are joined with BASE_DIR
 - Directory traversal (../) can be optionally blocked

-📜 License

-MIT License – Free for personal, academic, and commercial use.